Active Ageing, on European level, often solely frames as prolonging working lives in view of enhancing the financing of pension systems.

 - The European Commission also takes non legislative initiatives to boost employment for example through encouraging diversity management.

-- The European Commission launches a new ‘Roadmap for the reconciliation of work and private life’ and consults the public and social partners on introducing new legislation, including assessing the possibility of a carer’s leave, in 2015
+- The European Commission launches a new ‘Roadmap for the reconciliation of work and private life’ in 2015 and proposes a directive on work-live balance for parents and carers in 2017.

 - The ‘Skills Agenda for Europe’, launched in 2016 puts more emphasis on life-long learning systems